Free HR Services from our Employee Relations Experts. Find out more.

 This report contains:

-• Global and State economic outlooks, including feature sections on China’s economy and exchange rates.
+• Global and State economic outlooks, including feature sections on commodities, foreign exchange and demographic shifts.

-• Detailed analysis of the most important issues facing WA businesses, including inflationary pressures and labour shortages.
+• Detailed analysis of the most important issues facing WA businesses, including cost pressures and labour shortages.

-• Special sections on leveraging new and emerging technologies, as well as capitalising on WA’s strategic and commercial advantages in a changing global economy.
+• A special section on WA’s strategic and commercial advantages in the changing global economy.

 To upgrade your membership to Advantage or Corporate, please click here.